leadVisionary/Archivist/README.md

 <p>Like an archivist (a historian) in a castle, the <strong>Archivist</strong> archtype personifies the responsibility of storing information into long term storage.</p>

 <p>An <strong>Archivist</strong> is responsible for knowing</p>
 - where to store things (An Archive)
+** An Archive may __optionally__ have a ValidationStrategy that corresponds to the schema of the table/validation rules for each record.
+For usage, see <code>domain/archivist/integration/create.spec.coffee</code>
 - what to store (A Record)

 <p>An <strong>Archivist</strong> provides these basic services:</p>